 If the food supply (amount of food available) in a country gets low, the country may have to ration its food (control how much is distributed).
 Eventually, a food shortage (lack of sufficient food) may turn into a food crisis (very serious problem with not enough food).

-Restaurants must worry about food hygiene or food safety when they prepare food for clients.
-If someone eats a food that has gone bad, they might get food poisoning (getting sick as a result of bacteria in the food).
+Restaurants and food trucks (vehicles equipped with a kitchen that serves food) must worry about food hygiene or food safety when they prepare food for clients.
+If someone eats food that has gone bad, they might get food poisoning (getting sick as a result of bacteria in the food).

-Finally, some countries provide food stamps to poor people – coupons that allow them to get food for free.
+Finally, some countries provide food stamps to poor people – coupons that allow them to get food from supermarkets for free.
+Some communities also have food banks – places that distribute food to families who need it.